scipion-chem/docs/docs/plugins/lephar/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In order to use this plugin, you need to install first :ref:`pwchem-index`.

 B) Installation steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. include:: ../../templates/plugins/installation/installation-steps.rst
 .. include:: ../../templates/plugins/installation/only-devel.rst

-|

 ==========================================
 Protocols
 ==========================================

-- :ref:`lephar-LePro`: prepares the protein receptor for docking using LePro.
+- :ref:`lephar-lepro`: Prepares the protein receptor for docking using LePro.
-- :ref:`lephar-LeDock`: performs docking using LeDock on a receptor or regions of interest (ROIs)
+- :ref:`lephar-ledock`: Performs docking using LeDock on a receptor or regions of interest (ROIs).